Lila's Clause

 b) See also the SME Climate Hub Toolkit.

-6. Develop a strategy to remove emissions the company cannot immediately reduce (residual emissions).
+6. Develop a strategy to remove emissions the Company cannot immediately reduce (residual emissions).

-a) Quantify the company’s residual emissions.
+a) Quantify the Company’s residual emissions.

-b) Consider the viability of using offsets to reduce residual emissions
+b) Consider the viability of using offsets to reduce residual emissions.

 c) Purchase offset credits through verified providers to ensure quality and accountability.